 About the Library

-The services, facilities, collections, programming and expertise available in the Library support innovative teaching, learning, and scholarship across campus.
+The services, facilities, programming and expertise available in the Library support innovative teaching, learning, and scholarship across campus.
 The Library includes the Archives and Special Collections, and specialized and technology-enriched teaching and learning spaces, including information literacy classrooms, a Maker Studio, audio production rooms, and a range of visualization, simulation, and immersive spaces.

 About the Role

 The Library Communications Coordinator provides communications leadership and support for a wide range of projects in the University library and library-related projects across campus.
 Reporting to the Dean, University Library, this position oversees the development of content on the University library’s website, on library digital signage locations (both static and interactive), and on the library’s social media channels.
 The person in this position engages with individuals, departments, and teams across the Library to provide support, advice, and guidance related to defining and communicating key messages and status updates on Library initiatives, services or programming.
 They work closely with MRU’s marketing and communications department to ensure consistency and alignment.
 They will demonstrate a commitment to incorporating equity, diversity and inclusion in their approach and their work.
 The person in this position is responsible for coordinating, compiling, editing, and/or drafting content and copy for web, print, and digital Library publications, with the goal of efficiently and effectively communicating the Library’s initiatives, supports, teaching, resources, and programs.

 - Coordinates the creation and deployment of content on the Library’s website, on static and interactive digital display locations, on social media accounts, and in other locations as needed.

 - Responsible for maintaining Library social media accounts, including monitoring, updating, posting, and responding on channels.